Christopher Heseltine

 Christopher Heseltine OBE DL JP (26 November 1869 – 13 June 1944) was an English Test cricketer, cricket administrator, and British Army officer.
-Heseltine made his debut in first-class cricket for the Marylebone Cricket Club (MCC) in 1892, a club he would go onto have a long association with in both a playing and administrative capacity.
+Heseltine made his debut in first-class cricket for the Marylebone Cricket Club (MCC) in 1892, a club he would go on to have a long association with in both a playing and administrative capacity.
 He played his county cricket for Hampshire County Cricket Club between 1895 and 1914, developing late as a successful fast bowler in first-class cricket.
 A close acquaintance of Lord Hawke, he accompanied him on three tours abroad, including to South Africa in 1895–96, making two Test match appearances for England against South Africa, in which he took a five wicket haul on debut.
 During his first-class career he played in 79 matches and took 170 wickets.
 He was later a member of the MCC committee and had two spells as president of Hampshire.

 Heseltine was an officer in the British Army, initially serving as a volunteer in the 5th (City of London) Battalion.
-With the beginning of the Second Boer War in 1899, Heseltine was commissioned into the regular army and went to South Africa with the Imperial Yeomanry; this essentially ended his first-class cricket career, with the exception of a few matches in following the conflict.
-After serving as an extra aide de camp to the Lord Lieutenant of Ireland, Heseltine later served in the First World War at the War Office, during the course of which he awarded the Legion of Honour and made an Officer of the Order of the British Empire.
+With the beginning of the Second Boer War in 1899, he was commissioned into the regular army and went to South Africa with the Imperial Yeomanry; this essentially ended his first-class cricket career, with the exception of a few matches following the conflict.
+After serving as an extra aide de camp to the Lord Lieutenant of Ireland, Heseltine later served in the First World War at the War Office, during the course of which he was awarded the Legion of Honour and made an Officer of the Order of the British Empire.
 Following his military career, Heseltine served as both a deputy lieutenant and justice of the peace for Hampshire.